Main Switch and HRC Fuses

 • Having high-speed or quick operation.

-• Does not explode like the glass fuses under high current.
+• Does not explode like the glass fuses under a high current.

 • Fusing operation is fast without noise and smoke.